Spaniards in Mexico: Spanish culture in Mexico

-Mexico is the largest and perhaps most culturally influential country in the Hispanosphere.
-Its culture is overwhelmingly derived from the Spanish founders and settlers of New Spain which would eventually become the modern day Republic of Mexico.
+Mexico is one of the largest countries in the Hispanosphere.
+Its culture is derived from both its indigenous cultures and the one from the Spanish founders and settlers of New Spain, which would eventually become the modern day Republic of Mexico.

 Languages

-Spanish was brought to Mexico around 500 years ago, although Nahuatl remained the official language for much of the colonial period.
+Spanish was brought to Mexico around 500 years ago.
 As a result of prolonged and mass immigration, many urban centers were predominantly populated by Spaniards by the early 19th century.
 Mexico City (Tenochtitlán) had also been the capital of the Aztec Empire, and many speakers of the Aztec language Nahuatl continued to live there and in the surrounding region, outnumbering Spanish-speakers for several generations.
 Consequently, Mexico City tended historically to exercise a standardizing effect over the entire country, more or less, evolving into a distinctive dialect of Spanish which incorporated a significant number of Hispanicized Nahuatl words.

 Many Catalans fleeing Francoist Spain immigrated to Mexico, where they were free to express the Catalan language.
 The Orfeó Català de Mèxic was a mecca for Catalan speakers and artists.